soverenio/docs/docs/architecture/dar/index.md

 * Based on the current enumeration results and previously processed data, the Soveren Cloud forms processing tasks for the _Crawler_.
 An example of such a task would be analyzing a particular object (e.g. CSV file) in an S3 bucket.

-* _Crawler_ processes the tasks received from the Soveren Cloud; specifically, it retrieves data samples from the sources and forwards them to the _Detector_.
+* _Crawler_ processes the tasks received from the Soveren Cloud; specifically, it retrieves data samples from the sources and forwards them to the _Detection-tool_.

 * _Crawler_ then collects the detection results, forms a metadata package, and transmits it to the Soveren Cloud using the gRPC protocol and protobuf.